 \section{Results}

-The results of the survival analysis are summarised in Table~\ref{tbl:c_index_performance}, showing the mean and standard c-Index across the 5 cross-validation folds.
-Across all tested cancer sites, HEALNet outperforms all multi-modal baselines, achieving state-of performance in three (out of four) cases.
-This corresponds to an improvement over the multi-modal baselines of approximately 7\%, 1\%, 3\% and 6\% on the BLCA, BRCA, KIRP, and UCEC tasks respectively.
-HEALNet also exhibits more stable behaviour compared to the multi-modal baselines, as evident from the standard deviation (across folds) which is lower in three out of four datasets.
+The results of the survival analysis are summarised in \mbox{Table~\ref{tbl:c_index_performance},} showing the mean and standard deviation of the c-Index across five cross-validation folds.
+Across all tested cancer sites, HEALNet outperforms all multimodal baselines.
+This corresponds to an improvement over the multimodal baselines of approximately 7\%, 1\%, 3\% and 6\% on the BLCA, BRCA, KIRP, and UCEC tasks respectively.
+HEALNet also exhibits more stable behaviour compared to the multimodal baselines, as evident from the standard deviation (across folds), which is lower in three out of four datasets.

-The uni-modal baselines shown in Table~\ref{tbl:c_index_performance} correspond to the best-performing models from a selection of uni-modal baselines we trained (refer to the complete list in Appendix~\ref{appendix:full_results}).
-Compared to the better of the two uni-modal baselines, HEALNet achieves an approximately 10\% higher C-Index on BLCA and BRCA, a 4\% higher c-Index on KIRP, and a nearly equivalent performance UCEC.
-We refer to this as \emph{multi-modal uplift}, which is also illustrated in Figure~\ref{fig:mm_uplift}, where we compare the improvement of the different multi-modal models and fusion strategies to the best uni-modal model.
-Note that the UCEC dataset is an example of \emph{modality dominance}, where all informative signal stems from one modality (in this case WSI), while the other can be either non-informative or noisy.
+The unimodal baselines shown in Table~\ref{tbl:c_index_performance} correspond to the best-performing models from a selection of unimodal baselines we trained (refer to the complete list in Appendix~\ref{appendix:full_results}).
+Compared to the better of the two unimodal baselines, HEALNet achieves an approximately 10\% higher \mbox{c-Index} on BLCA and BRCA, a 4\% higher \mbox{c-Index} on KIRP, and a nearly equivalent performance on UCEC.
+We refer to this as a \emph{multimodal uplift}, which is illustrated in Figure~\ref{fig:mm_uplift}, where we compare the improvement of the different multimodal models and fusion strategies to the best unimodal model.
+Note that the UCEC dataset is an example of \emph{modality dominance}, where all informative signal stems from one modality (in this case WSI), while the signal from the other modality can be either non-informative or noisy.
 Intermediate and late fusion approaches, which directly combine modalities, are less robust in such cases.
 For instance, in the case of Porpoise and MCAT, this can even lead to performance degradation.
-Since HEALNet is more robust to such noise, it leads to comparable performance, compared to the uni-modal variant.
+Since HEALNet is more robust to such noise, it leads to performance comparable to the unimodal variant. \looseness -1